 The number of units that may be transferred from other institutions cannot exceed 9 units or 25% of the total minimum units, whichever is greater, of credit required for the Master's degree or 25% of the total minimum units of credit required for the graduate certificate.
+Proviso: A student in the M.Ed. in Secondary Education plan may transfer 12 units in the content area.

 Master's and Graduate Certificate students and individual departments must complete the Petition for Transfer Credit form.